-Do you need a splash page or landing page for your website?
+Do you need splash page vs landing page for your website?
 With all the technical jargon related to website optimization is discussed, it may be a bit confusing to decide.
 Most things in the technology transformed 21st century promise quick and exponential results.
 But this is often achieved through rushed ideas and application.
 Do not do it!

 Taking the time to plan is worth it.
 And never underestimate the power of a well-thought-out website.
 Building a functional, well-optimized, and user-friendly website requires both technical and creative strategy that will ensure the platform attracts the correct audience and presents a pleasurable and seamless experience to the targeted user.

-A splash page is a part of a website that appears at the forefront of any other page on your business website.
+A splash landing page is a part of a website that appears at the forefront of any other page on your business website.
 It may take the form of a fixed screen that hovers above the website or it may be a giant pop-up that disappears once an instruction is met by the user.
 They primarily gather data.
-Splash pages have many uses, but are often used to do the following:
+Website splash pages have many uses, but are often used to do the following:

 Highlight a specific product or service